-- 1. If you are unable to write a term test, inform your instructor and the Chair of your Department (or the Undergraduate Services Office if you are in first year) prior to the scheduled date of the test.
-If the instructor is not available, leave a message for him/her at the department office and inform the Chair of the Department (or the Undergraduate Services Office if you are in first year). - 2.
-Be prepared to provide supporting documentation to the Chair and the Undergraduate Services Office (see next page for information on documentation). - 3.
+- 1. If you are in first year and you are unable to write a term test, contact the Undergraduate Services Office, SEB 2097 PRIOR to the scheduled date of the test. - 2.
+If you are an upper year student and you are unable to write a term test, inform your instructor PRIOR to the scheduled date of the test.
+If the instructor is not available, leave a message for him/her at the department office.
+If the test is worth MORE THAN 10% of your final grade you will report to the Undergraduate Services Office, SEB 2097 to request relief.
+Otherwise, you will report to your department office to request relief. - 3.
+Be prepared to provide supporting documentation to the Department Chair and/or the Undergraduate Services Office (see next page for information on documentation). - 4.
 Discuss with the instructor if and when the test can be rescheduled.
 N.B.
-The approval of the Chair (or the Undergraduate Services Office if you are in first year) is required when rescheduling term tests.
+The approval of the Chair or the Undergraduate Services Office is required when rescheduling term tests.